bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 - Simply, the time to get from one location to another
 - Most travel should focus on hitting a milestone of some kind at least within 5 days.
 Travel should be directed to get somewhere.
 Unstructured travel isn't travel, it is adventuring.
 - A full day of travel is considered 14 hours of continual travel, this gives the characters ample time to rest.
-- At the end of the segment characters will need to pay for the [[Food]] they ate.
-Generally you need to eat 1 [[Food]] per day travelled.
+- Characters need to manage their [[Strain-And-Toil#Needs]].
 - Characters at the start of each travel segment declare a [[Activities#Travelling Activity]] they will focus on during the travel.
-- Some travel segments will have specific modifiers.
-Maybe its dangerously hot, cold, you can get sick.
-Otherwise some travel segments will restrict types of [[Asset]], no [[Asset#Vehicles]], no horses, etc.

-### Travel Movement
+- A travel segment will have a [[#Segment Danger]].
+- A travel segment will have a [[#Segment Time]].
+- A travel segment may have [[#Segment Modifiers]].
+- Characters will experience a [[#Night Encounter]].
+- Characters will experience a [[#Route Encounter]].

+#### Night Encounter
+During their time camping something eventful will happen to the players.
+It can be as simple as a description of the night sky, fireflies out, or a companion telling a story from their childhood.

+This encounter depending on [[#Segment Danger]] might be dangerous instead.

+#### Route Encounter
+During their time traveling something eventful will happen to the players.
+It can be as simple as a description of the local flowers, a passing caravan saying hello, or a shift in the weather.
+More involved events such as encountering other travellers, enemies or a point of interest could occur.

+This encounter depending on [[#Segment Danger]] might be dangerous instead.

+Players should only experience 1 route encounter per travel segment.
+If your players were attacked by wolves a number of times travelling through a forest, instead, that should be handled as one extended narrative / combat [[Terminology#Scene]] where they realize they’ve entered dangerous territory and need to navigate out of it.

+#### Segment Time
 In Aspirant movement between places should be measured in time, not distance.
 So a place might be a days travel, or 4 days travel, from where you are.

+#### Segment Danger
+Each route will have a rating between 1-6 for danger.
+When traveling it the GM should secretly roll for 2 6 sided dice to see what sorts of events the characters will experience.
+For each dice that comes up with at least the danger rating the players experience a dangerous encounter.
+This can either be their [[#Night Encounter]] or [[#Route Encounter]], or, if both dice roll dangerous both encounters will be dangerous.

+> A route has a danger rating of 3.
+The GM secretly rolls a 2 and a 4, they decide the players will have a dangerous night encounter and a normal route encounter.

+#### Segment Modifiers
+Some travel segments will have specific modifiers.
+* Maybe its dangerously hot, cold, you can get sick.
+* Some travel segments will restrict types of [[Asset]], no [[Asset#Vehicles]], no horses, etc.
+* Maybe no [[Activities#Travel Activity]] can be performed.

-#### Travel Speed
+### Travel Speed
 Some [[Asset]] or abilities may increase the travel speed of characters.
 Humans have a travel speed of 1x, a traveling groups speed is equal to the lowest speed among them.

-### Travel Encounter

-During travel, characters may encounter other travellers, enemies or a point of interest.
-These will be handled by the GM and should lend to the danger and intrigue of the surrounding world.
-Generally, the world is sparse and most characters should only have 1 travel encounter per [[#Travel Segment|Travel Segment]], though in very dense or dangerous areas the GM can roll for more.
-If your players were attacked by wolves a number of times travelling through a forest instead, that should be handled as one extended narrative / combat [[Terminology#Scene]] where they realize they’ve entered dangerous territory and need to navigate out of it.

-### Ambush Encounter

-Similarly, during travel, the party may be ambushed while camping.
-These should be high stakes encounters that put the players in danger.
-Generally, danger isn't lurking around every corner and the characters should only have 1 ambush encounter per [[#Travel Segment|Travel Segment]].

 ## Influencing the Story